 - *As you share these activities, be sure to keep the conversation on the fruit of the Spirit SELF CONTROL gospel-based (meaning we emphasize Jesus’ self-control and remind kids that the power of the Spirit is available to Christians).

-SUPPLIES: 2 glasses of red-dyed water, 1/4 cup baking soda, vinegar, and a large dish.
+SUPPLIES: 2 glasses of red-dyed water, 1/4 cup baking soda, vinegar, and a large dish or plastic bowl.

 Download and print this entire package of fruit of the Spirit coloring pages and activities, including this SELF CONTROL coloring page featuring 2 Timothy 1:7.
 This coloring page is available in 4 translations.